Versatile light options

 The pamphlet included with the diffuser noted that you could use between 1 to 10 drops of oil.
 Oils vary based on their concentration.
 For clarification, we consulted the guidelines on our oil bottle.
 The bottle instructions suggested using four drops of essential oil, which was far too much scent for our medium-sized room.
 We had to open all the windows and let everything air out.
 When we diffused again, we started with just a single drop.
 We recommend starting low until you find your preferred number of drops—it is easy enough to add more.

 Better Homes & Gardens sells a multi-pack of oils for $14 to go with the diffuser, but we opted to purchase a lemongrass scent at a local store.
 There are a wide range of potential benefits based on your fragrance preferences and the oil properties.
-It was one of the few oils that has been deemed safer for cats—an essential consideration for our home.

 This diffuser uses ultrasonic vibrations to break down the water and essential oils into microparticles, resulting in a fine mist.
 Unlike some other diffusers, there is no heat used in the diffusing process.
 This diffuser preserves the integrity of the oil.